ipfs/roadmap/README.md

 ## 2019 Epics

-We've distilled the key themes from the Working Group Roadmaps into a list Epic Endevours that give an overview of the primary targets IPFS has for 2019.
+We've distilled the key themes from the Working Group Roadmaps into a list Epic Endeavours that give an overview of the primary targets IPFS has for 2019.
 If you are pumped about these Epics and want to help, you can get involved!
 See the call to action (CTA) for each section below.

 ### 1. The reference implementations of the IPFS Protocol (Go & JS) becomes Production Ready